Near Eastern Studies

 A broad-ranging introduction to pre-modern, modern, and contemporary Islam in light of how Muslims have approached their foundational religious text, the Qur'an.
 Topics include: Muhammad and the emergence of Islam; theology, law and ethics; war and peace; mysticism; women and gender; and modern debates on Islamic reform.
 This course examines the varied contexts in which Muslims have interpreted their sacred text, their agreements and disagreements on what it means, and more broadly, their often competing understandings of Islam and of what it is to be a Muslim.
 Three classes.
 M. Zaman

-NES 268 - Political Islam Not offered this year HA
+NES 268 - Political Islam HA

 For decades scholars predicted that as nations modernized, religion and its corresponding institutions would become increasingly irrelevant.
 No phenomenon has discredited the secularization thesis more than the powerful resurgence of Islamist movements that began in the 1970s.
 Given the rapid social and economic development experienced by most Muslim countries, why has political Islam emerged as the most potent force of political opposition in all of these countries?
 To address this question, the course examines the origins and discourse of political Islam and the goals and organization of Islamist groups.
 Two lectures, one preceptorial.
 Staff